Vlogging Cameras & Tools – Have you noticed everybody is starting their vlogging channel?

 With a 24.1 Megapixel APS-C CMOS sensor, the DIGIC 8 Image Processor, and brilliant interchangeable lens options, the Canon EOS M50 camera white delivers incredible color, clear details, and stunning dynamic range.

-Another feature I like is the wide autofocus area & autofocus tracking that lets you focus on nearly any part of the image and the camera will automatically track them as they move.
+Another feature I like about this canon vlogging camera is the wide autofocus area & autofocus tracking that lets you focus on nearly any part of the image and the camera will automatically track them as they move.

 Plus, with the Wireless Connectivity option on the camera, you can share your videos quickly and easily on social media platforms with built-in Wi-Fi, NFC, and Bluetooth technology.